About KSM

 Canada’s largest gold project

-• Reflecting community input.
-Eight years of work and community feedback are reflected in an environmentally responsible and economically feasible project design.
+- Reflecting community input.
+Eight years of work and community feedback are reflected in an economically feasible project design that seeks to meet or exceed national and international sustainability-related legislative and regulatory requirements.